 - Improved security and compliance with key regulations

 - Quicker troubleshooting when something goes wrong

 In this post, we’ll talk a little more about why you should consider adding a WordPress activity log plugin to your website.
-Then we’ll explore five of the top options, before showing you how to get started with WP Security Audit Log, the plugin which we chose to work with.
+Then we’ll explore five of the top options, before showing you how to get started with WP Activity Log, the plugin which we chose to work with.
 Let’s jump right in!

 Why You Need a WordPress Security Log Plugin